Monika-Baker/Infantile-Spasms/SECURITY.md

 ## Reporting a Vulnerability

-To report any vunerabilities in the data, please email me at monika.baker@hsc.utah.edu
+To report any vulnerabilities in the data, please email me at monika.baker@hsc.utah.edu